-The Tulsa County Sheriff’s Office is having a FREE Teen Driving Course on Saturday, November 16.
+Enrollment is now open for Tulsa County Sheriff’s Office FREE Teen Driving Course on Saturday, August 9th.

 There are 8 danger zones for teen drivers.
 This crash that killed 6 Oklahoma teens may have involved many of them.